pckearney25/Slider-Game/README.md

-Slider Game
+Slider Game:
-A click game with like those old plastic toys, but better.
+A click game like those old plastic puzzle toys, but better.

-Overview
+Overview:
 The application was designed to mimic the plastic slider games in which a player had to order plastic tiles in numerical order.
 As in those games, only tiles adjacent to the the empty space can be moved.

 The electronic version does have some added benefits: